 Tours offer an incredible opportunity to perform before an appreciative audience in another country, but also, a chance to make lifelong memories, develop friendships, and learn new things.
 NYS embarked on its first performance trip overseas to Prague, Budapest, Vienna and Salzburg.
 Since then, NYS has traveled biannually.
 Past tours include touring the Czech Republic, Hungary, Austria, Spain, Italy, Germany, Portugal, and in 2021 a trip to Italy will be offered.
 The NYS Performance Tours are open to students in the Concert and Principal Orchestras.
-The 2020 Italy trip was postponed to 2022.
-Click here for more info and a detailed itinerary.
+Click here for more info and a detailed itinerary about our next tour.

 From time to time we hold master classes, where participants in our program may perform in public for a guest instructor, who then coaches the students.
 Both audience members and performers can learn a great deal from these “open lessons”.
 More info here.

 Additional Performance Opportunities

 Community Service concerts by NYS orchestras and/or chamber music participants enhance the performance experience for our musicians, while thanking the community for its support.
 During the pandemic, NYS musicians are volunteering as online tutors and mentors to students at Ridgefield High School.
 We look forward to resuming benefit concerts when possible and to expanding our community service and are exploring opportunities to support musicians in the Norwalk public schools.